 My next worry: what’s the best process at this point?
 I have enough miles to purchase one ticket, which would guarantee that Gail got there and back on the best dates.
 Then wait until I can purchase the extra miles and hope to be able to get the same flights, or have to leave or come back early or late or on ugly flights, which leaves Gail to navigate the trip and customs by herself.
 I don’t much like that option, but the alternative is to wait and try to buy both tickets later, which might be perfect and might be a disaster.

 I don’t handle frustration well.
-This has been an incredibly difficult and stressful process, where every time I think I have worked out a solution the damned airline throws another roadblock in my way.
-I haven’t gotten to the point where I am banging my telephone on the counter while screaming at the clerks on the other end, but it’s only because of my general cherub like demeanor.
+This has been an incredibly difficult and stressful process, where every time I think I have worked out a solution the damned airline throws another roadblock in my way, and this is extremely stressful for me to point where I even had to find one of the CBD Oil Manufacturers since cbd oil is the only one that has seemed to help me cope with stressful situations where I don’t have control.
+I haven’t gotten to the point where I am banging my telephone on the counter while screaming at the clerks on the other end, but again, it’s only because of my medication.